thinkinglabs/thinkinglabs.github.io/_posts/2025-08-10-so-yes-trunk-based-development-now-what.md

 > Do you have any advice on how to deal with a codebase without any tests?
 Is it too risky to use trunk-based development in this context?

 We should understand that whether to use branches or trunk-based development, in the case of a codebase without any tests or few tests, does not change much.
 The situation remains the same.
 Having a branch likely followed by a code review only gives a sense of risk mitigation and safety, but it will not improve much.
 A better risk mitigation would be manual testing, which is possible in both cases.
-With trunk-based development, a commit to [*Mainline*](#mainline) does not equal a deploy and release to production.
-The commit still has to go successfully through the [*Deployment Pipeline*](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline), and thus over the different environments before landing in production.
+Be aware that with trunk-based development, a commit to [*Mainline*](#mainline) does not equal a deploy and release to production.
+The commit still has to go successfully through the [*Deployment Pipeline*](https://continuousdelivery.com/implementing/patterns/#the-deployment-pipeline), and thus be promoted over the different environments before landing in production.

 In the end, the question is not whether to use branches or not when having no tests.
 The question is how much risk-appetite the team has and how much willingness to change the situation.